The Clan (2015 film): Plot

-The story is based on the case of the Puccio family from Buenos Aires, that kidnapped four people—three of whom they murdered—in the 1980s.
+The story is based on the case of the Puccio family from Buenos Aires, who kidnapped four people—three of whom they murdered—in the 1980s.

-The Puccios appear to be a typical middle-class family from the affluent neighborhood of San Isidro, with aspirations of moving up into upper class.
-The family comprises Arquímedes Puccio, the family patriarch; Epifanía Puccio, his wife; Alejandro, their eldest son and a star rugby player; Daniel "Maguila", their middle child, who'd left the country years ago and hadn't kept in touch; Silvia, their eldest daughter, a schoolteacher; Guillermo, their youngest son, who is still in high school; and Adriana, their youngest daughter, who is in middle school.
+The Puccios appear to be a typical middle-class family from the affluent neighborhood of San Isidro, with aspirations of moving up into the upper class.The family comprises Arquímedes Puccio, the family patriarch; Epifanía Puccio, his wife; their three sons, Alejandro, Daniel "Maguila", and Guillermo; and their two daughters, Silvia and Adriana.